zachzwei/z4chzwei.github.io/starknet/stark-provider-tls.md

 # Setting up a Provider

-The steps for creating a provider will be similar to this [Lava Provider Setup](https://github.com/zachzwei/z4ch-nodes/blob/main/lava/lava-provider-tls.md)
+The steps for creating a provider will be similar to the [Lava Provider Setup](https://github.com/zachzwei/z4ch-nodes/blob/main/lava/lava-provider-tls.md).

 Make sure to set specific parameters for STRK spec: